rikhuijzer/PlutoStaticHTML.jl/README.md

 [![Docs stable][docs-stable-img]][docs-stable-url]
 [![Docs dev][docs-dev-img]][docs-dev-url]

 A [Julia package](https://julialang.org/) to convert [Pluto notebooks](https://github.com/fonsp/Pluto.jl) to static HTML.
 Unlike [PlutoSliderServer](https://github.com/JuliaPluto/PlutoSliderServer.jl), the HTML files generated using PlutoStaticHTML are very minimal, and do not require JavaScript on the user side to render.
-This also makes it easier to style the output using CSS.
+This makes it easier to style the output using CSS.
+For example, with this package it is possible to create a website full with plots generated in Julia and all code hidden.
+In effect, no one would be able to tell that the website was built with Julia.

 ## Automated builds